faudio/faudio/doc/600 Interfaces.md

 }
 ~~~~

-Note that generic functions correspond to bounded *universal* quantification (i.e. it says
+Note that the restriction on arguments to generic functions correspond to
-*for any type* a *such that* a *implements the equal interface*).
+*universal* quantification (i.e. it says *for any type* a *such that* a *implements
+the equal interface*).

-## Generic pointers {#GenericPointers}
+## Generic values {#GenericPointers}

 TODO

-Note that generic functions correspond to bounded *existential* quantification (i.e. it says
+Note that restriction on generic values correspond to *existential* quantification
-*for some type* a *such that* a *implements the equal interface*).
+(i.e. it says *for some type* a *such that* a *implements the equal interface*).

-## Dynamic interface checks {#Dynamic}
+## Dynamic interface checks {#DynInterfaceCheck}

-As @ref doremir_interface returns a pointer to the interface or `null`, it can be used for
+As [interface](@ref doremir_interface) returns a pointer to the interface or `null`, it can be
-dynamically inspecting a whether an arbitrary pointer supports an interface or not.
-If a type is
+used for dynamically inspecting a whether an arbitrary value supports an interface
-known to support an interface at compile-time, this check can be omitted.
+or not.
+If a type is known to support an interface at compile-time, this check can
+be omitted.

-This is a way to implement a safe equality check, which compares using the equal interface
+This is a way to implement a safe equality check, which compares using the equal
-if the given value implements it, and compares the pointers otherwise.
+interface if the given value implements it, and compares their addresses otherwise.

 ~~~~
 bool safe_equal(void *a, void *b)